-1. The single-family low-income solar incentive program set forth in Appendix A of this order is adopted.

-2. Within three months of this order, the Energy Division shall develop a draft Request for Proposal (RFP) for the Low-Income Program Manager and issue it for comment to the parties in this proceeding.
-The Energy Division will consider any comments it receives, revise the RFP as necessary, and select either Pacific Gas and Electric Company (PG&E), Southern California Edison Company (SCE), or San Diego Gas & Electric Company (SDG&E) to issue the final RFP within 30 days after the Energy Division has directed it to do so.

-3. The Energy Division will review the bids responding to the RFP, select the Low-Income Program Manager, and direct one of the three utilities to contract with the Low-Income Program Manager.

-4. PG&E, SCE, and SDG&E shall provide data on utility customers eligible for Low-Income Energy Efficiency and California Alternative Rates for Energy programs to the Program Manager, subject to confidentiality arrangements to protect customer privacy.

-5. Two years after the start of the Low-Income program, and every two years thereafter while the program is operational, the Energy Division will draft an RFP for program evaluation, direct either PG&E, SCE or SDG&E to issue the RFP, review the bids received in response to the RFP, and select a Low-Income Program Evaluator.
+- 1. The single-family low-income solar incentive program set forth in Appendix A of this order is adopted. - 2.
+Within three months of this order, the Energy Division shall develop a draft Request for Proposal (RFP) for the Low-Income Program Manager and issue it for comment to the parties in this proceeding.
+The Energy Division will consider any comments it receives, revise the RFP as necessary, and select either Pacific Gas and Electric Company (PG&E), Southern California Edison Company (SCE), or San Diego Gas & Electric Company (SDG&E) to issue the final RFP within 30 days after the Energy Division has directed it to do so. - 3.
+The Energy Division will review the bids responding to the RFP and select the Low-Income Program Manager.
+Within 30 days of selection by Energy Division, the Program Manager shall submit a final program implementation plan to the Director of Energy Division for approval.
+Following this approval, Energy Division will direct one of the three utilities to contract with the Low-Income Program Manager. - 4.
+PG&E, SCE, and SDG&E shall provide data on single-family homeowners enrolled in the Low-Income Energy Efficiency program to the Program Manager, subject to confidentiality arrangements to protect customer privacy. - 5.
+Two years after the start of the Low-Income program, and every two years thereafter while the program is operational, the Energy Division will draft an RFP for program evaluation, direct either PG&E, SCE or SDG&E to issue the RFP, review the bids received in response to the RFP, and select a Low-Income Program Evaluator.
 The Energy Division will select one utility to contract with the winning bidder.
-6. The utility selected by Energy Division to contract with the Program Manager shall enter into a co-funding agreement with the other two utilities specifying how each of the other utilities will fund its share of the cost of program management from its CSI low-income program funds, including program evaluation costs.

-7. The assigned ALJ in this or any successor proceeding may issue a ruling to reduce low-income solar incentives by up to 10% per year, following written justification from Energy Division staff issued by ruling with an opportunity for comment by all parties.
+- 6. Energy Division shall arrange an annual audit of program expenditures, as specified in the Program Manager's contract. - 7.
+The utility selected by Energy Division to contract with the Program Manager shall enter into a co-funding agreement with the other two utilities specifying how each of the other utilities will fund its share of the cost of program management from its CSI low-income program funds, including program evaluation and annual audit costs. - 8.
+The existing California Solar Initiative program administrators, namely PG&E, SCE, and the California Center for Sustainable Energy, shall coordinate with the Low-Income Program Manager, as directed by Energy Division. - 9.
+The assigned Administrative Law Judge (ALJ) in this or any successor proceeding may issue a ruling to reduce low-income solar incentives by up to 10% per year, following written justification from Energy Division staff issued by ruling with an opportunity for comment by all parties. - 10.
+Energy Division may recommend to the assigned Commissioner or ALJ in this, or any successor proceeding, adjustments to any element of the low-income solar incentive program set forth in this order.
+At the discretion of the assigned Commissioner or ALJ, and if any recommendations require modification of a Commission order, the changes will be considered by the full Commission, after notice and an opportunity for comment by parties.

+11. The revenue requirements of PG&E, SCE and SDG&E shall not increase as a result of the solar incentive program we authorize in this order.